rajagrawal1/android-material-design-in-practice/README.md

 ## Configuration
 - Uses both app wide and view level theming.
-- Min SDK support is API 19.
+- Min SDK support is API 16.
-- This app will respond and auto switch to day/ night mode depending on the system settings.

 ## Usage
-- themes.xml will do the job of referring to the appropriate styling templates on runtime - whether day or night.
+- **themes.xml** - Does the job of referring the appropriate styling templates on runtime - whether on day or night mode.

-- All view specific styles are nearly declared under styles.xml.
+- **styles.xml** - The view specific styles are nearly declared under styles.xml.

+- **Scaling typography** - This section contains 4 sizing variants for the text - sp, ssp, dp, sdp.
+	- "sp and sdp" are good alternatives over sp and dp if you do not wish to manually manage multiple dimens.xml for different screens sizes.
+The library handles it for you.
+Be aware that while developing for tablets, this may not be the best idea.
+	- The main difference you can see is that sp and ssp respond when user changes the font size from system settings.
+However, sp and sdp do not.
+Run the MDIP app, switch to typography tab and test it out yourself.

-- Use [color palette generator tool](https://material.io/resources/color "generator tool") for preparing a new color scheme, export to the Android format (color.xml) and use the color variables to replace the existing set in the project.
+- **Easy color management** - Use [color palette generator tool](https://material.io/resources/color "generator tool") for preparing a new color scheme, export to the Android format (color.xml) and use the color variables to replace the existing set in the project.
 - 	For applying app-wide default colors, you will be largely dealing with:

 		* colorPrimary
 		* colorPrimaryDark/ colorPrimaryVariant